mbsabath/large_data_in_R/Large-Data-in-R.md

 We can categorize each of these processes as either adding information or reducing information in the data set.

-Let’s constuct the data set:
+Let’s construct the data set:

 ``` r
 set.seed(111917)